BCG-Development/RS_v1/README.md

 There are options to delete stores based on specific criteria or remove all stores.
 Users can delete a single store by providing its ID or choose to delete multiple stores by specifying criteria, such as all stores requiring a tail lift.

+### Searching for Stores

+Users can search for a store by providing its ID.
+The application retrieves and displays information for the specified store if it exists.

 ### Logging

-The application utilizes logging to capture and record events during database interactions, including successful document insertions, deletions, and potential errors.
+The application utilizes logging to capture and record events during database interactions, including successful document insertions, deletions, searches, and potential errors.

 ## Logging

 The application logs important events and errors during database interactions.
-Separate loggers are used for different modules, including connection, deletion, and insertion.
+Separate loggers are used for different modules, including connection, deletion, insertion, and search.
 This ensures a detailed record of activities and aids in troubleshooting.

 ## Database Structure